graphile/graphile.github.io/src/news/2025-06-06-last-epic-solved.md

 ---
 layout: post
-title: "Grafast beta: last Epic reached!"
+title: "Grafast beta: last epic solved!"
 date: 2025-06-06T17:00:00Z
-path: /news/20250606-last-epic-reached/
+path: /news/20250606-last-epic-solved/
 thumbnail: /images/news/grafast-wordmark-2023.svg
 thumbnailAlt: "The Grafast logo"
 tags: announcements, releases, grafast, postgraphile
 noToc: false

 summary:
-  "Polymorphism re-overhauled for greater efficiency and ergonomics.
-This is the last breaking change to plan resolvers we are expecting before becoming stable."
+  "Polymorphism overhauled for greater efficiency and ergonomics.
+This is the last breaking change to plan resolvers we are expecting for v1."
 ---

 _Announced 2025-06-06 by the Graphile Team_

 <p class='intro'>
 In the first Gra<em>fast</em> Working Group, we outlined 4 <em>major</em> issues in Gra<em>fast</em> that needed to be addressed before we could think about general release.
-The fourth, and final, Epic has now been reached!
+The fourth, and final, epic has now been solved!
 </p>

 - ✅ Global dependencies — solved via “unary” steps